SYSTEMS VERIFICATION - 2020/1

 · A 2h unseen examination on the whole course content.
 This addresses LO1, LO2, LO3, LO4.

 The individual pieces of coursework will be due around week 5 and 10 respectively.
-The exam takes place at the end of the semester during the exam period.
+There will be five labs and the best four submissions of the total five will be considered towards the lab component of the mark.
+The exam will take place at the end of the semester during the exam period.

 Formative assessment and feedback

-1. PollEverywhere will be used in the lectures with each lecture consisting of a number of slides explaining the theory followed by a number of slides gauging the students’ understanding.
+1. PollEverywhere or other interactive polling methods will be used in the lectures with each lecture consisting of a number of slides explaining the theory followed by a number of slides gauging the students’ understanding.
 The answers are discussed when necessary, e.g., if a high proportion (more than 25%) of the students got the answer wrong.

 2. Individual formative feedback will also be given during the lab sessions, and as part of the summative assessment.